How Financially Fit Are You?

 Personal Finance Blog - How Financially Fit Are You

 There are many smart, savvy women (and men!) in the world who are great at what they 'do', whether it’s running the family household, or being experts in their field or running their own business.
-They often have one thing in common; they are not financially fit.
+They often have one thing in common: they are not financially fit.

-What is financial fitness?
+What is Financial Fitness?

 Financial fitness is about having a harmonious relationship with money; taking control of your money; saving adequate amounts to fund your dreams, and eliminating your debt.
 It is about ensuring that you align your financial choices with your core values and goals.